 Update: I originally used 1/4 yard for the border but I've decided that's not quite large enough.

 Making the pillowcase "sausage."
 (Hey!
-I made those gloves!) |
+I made those gloves!)

-Straight stitches require intense concentration |
+Straight stitches require intense concentration

-This part was fun until one of the pins jabbed him in the neck |
+This part was fun until one of the pins jabbed him in the neck

-Proud owner of a green-checkered pillowcase |
+Proud owner of a green-checkered pillowcase

-I originally planned to help my youngest make a pillowcase also, but my husband chose a pom-pom border that was too difficult for a six-year old to manipulate through a sewing machine.
+I originally planned to help my youngest make a pillowcase also, but he chose a pom-pom border that was too difficult for a six-year old to manipulate through a sewing machine.
 (Goodness!
 I had a time of it myself!)
 So I made that one, too.
 Result: 5 pillowcases in a single weekend.